zub2/somfy-tools/README.md

 # Somfy-tools

 A set of tools to receive, decode, and transmit Somfy RTS Protocol frames, either on the Raspberry Pi using OOK receiver and transmitter modules connected to GPIO, or (only for input) using [rtl_sdr](https://osmocom.org/projects/sdr/wiki/rtl-sdr).

+The protocol is used by some blinds, shades, rolling shutters, awnings, etc. by [Somfy](https://www.somfysystems.com/).
+If you have such a device, you can use this software to both receive what the Somfy remote sends and also to broadcast your own commands.

-It's based on the description available at the [Pushstack blog](https://pushstack.wordpress.com/somfy-rts-protocol/).
+The code is based on the description available at the [Pushstack blog](https://pushstack.wordpress.com/somfy-rts-protocol/).
 Also included is a tool to record and play back signal via GPIO.
 This can be used for debugging.

+## Compiling

+CMake, a C++ compiler supporting C++ 17 (e.g. gcc 6.4) and the [boost](http://boost.org/) libraries are required.
+To build the complete `sdr-somfy-decoder`, [rtl_sdr](https://osmocom.org/projects/sdr/wiki/rtl-sdr) is needed too.
+(Without rtl_sdr only a version that can decode an IQ log (analytic signal) is built.)

+## Tools

 This is essentially a C++ version of [octave-somfy](https://github.com/zub2/octave-somfy) extended by the ability to record and transmit via GPIO.